 Workshop Information and Frequently Asked Questions

-This workshop is built into the official Council meeting week schedule but is not part of the formally convened Council, Advisory Panel (AP), Scientific and Statistical Committee (SSC), and Ecosystem Committee (EC) sessions.
-The workshop does not overlap with other scheduled meeting sessions and all Council, SSC, AP, and EC members will be able to attend.
-The workshop will convene at 8:00 am in the Madison Ballroom and adjourn by 5:30 pm.
+The workshop was built into the official Council meeting week schedule but was not part of the formally convened Council, Advisory Panel (AP), Scientific and Statistical Committee (SSC), and Ecosystem Committee (EC) sessions.
+The workshop did not overlap with other scheduled meeting sessions and all Council, SSC, AP, and EC members were able to attend.
+The workshop agenda, schedule, and other materials are available through the agenda on the Council’s website.

-What are the goals of the workshop?
+What were the goals of the workshop?

-- Provide all participants with a baseline understanding of the potential impacts of climate change on the region’s ecosystems and managed fisheries, and efforts at the regional, national, and international levels to understand, anticipate, and respond to these changes.
+- Provided all participants with a baseline understanding of the potential impacts of climate change on the region’s ecosystems and managed fisheries, and efforts at the regional, national, and international levels to understand, anticipate, and respond to these changes.

 What outcomes or next steps may result from the workshop?

-Who is planning the workshop?
+Who planned the workshop?